West Itchenor: Economy

 Since the 1700s shipbuilding has provided the main source of employment in the village – West Itchenor was the site of a prominent shipyard during the Napoleonic Wars in which a number of warships were launched, such as HMS Pelorus in 1808 and HMS Curacao in 1809.
 In 1800 the Transit, a 101 ft long, four-masted barquentine weighing 200 tons, was built at the yard and is said to have been revolutionary in the design of its hull and rig.
 During the 19th century construction began to decline, as the development of railways provided a more accessible mode of transport.
 Shipbuilding in West Itchenor made a modern revival with the opening of Haines Boatyard in 1912.
 In 1936 a new yard, called the 'Itchenor Shipyard' was built on the site that had seen production during the 18th and 19th centuries.

 Northshore Yachts Ltd now occupies the site of the Itchenor Shipyard and has overseen the complete manufacturing of Fisher and Southerly yachts, since the mid-1970s.
 In April 2013 it was reported that Northshore was experiencing financial difficulties and that the future of the boatbuilding company and its estimated 160 employees is in doubt.

 Politics

 West Itchenor Parish Council sits seven elected members, with elections taking place every four years.
 In representing the people of the parish, the councillors meet monthly to discuss matters including planning, community engagement and finance.
 West Itchenor falls under The Witterings electoral division which returns one member to sit on West Sussex County Council.
-The village also falls under West Wittering electoral ward which returns two members to sit on Chichester District Council, and is a part of the Chichester constituency, which has been a safe Conservative seat since 1924.
+The village also falls under The Witterings ward which returns three members to sit on Chichester District Council.
+It is a part of the Chichester constituency, which had been a safe Conservative seat for a century until it was won by Jess Brown-Fuller of the Liberal Democrats in 2024.